 The snowplay area at Paradise is generally open late December through mid-March, depending on snow.
 At least 5 feet of snowpack is required

 to protect the meadow vegetation before the snowplay area can be opened.
 Sledding and sliding are permitted only in the designated snow play area at Paradise.
 Trees, tree wells, and cliffs make other areas dangerous.
 For everyone's safety, use "soft" sliding devices-flexible sleds, inner tubes, and saucers.
 No hard toboggans or runner sleds.
 Note: Check the status of road and avalanche conditions before leaving home.
 Remember all vehicles are required to carry tire chains when traveling in the park in winter.
-Update 1/28/14: Snowplay is open weekends and holidays, weather and snow conditions permitting.
+Update 3/14/14: Snowplay is open weekends and holidays, weather and snow conditions permitting.
+Last day for snowplay is Sunday, March 30.

 Ranger-Guided Snowshoe Walks